viafanasyev/stack-machine/README.md

 IN       # Read double value from console and put it on stack OUT      # Pop value from stack and write it in console POP      # Pop value from stack
-PUSH 1.5 # Put the given value on top of the stack
-ADD      # Pop two values from stack and put the addition result on top of the stack SUB      # Pop two values from stack and put the substraction result on top of the stack MUL      # Pop two values from stack and put the multiplication result on top of the stack
+POP AX   # Pop value from stack and put it into register PUSH 1.5 # Put the given value on top of the stack PUSH AX  # Put the value from register on top of the stack ADD      # Pop two values from stack and put the addition result on top of the stack SUB      # Pop two values from stack and put the substraction result on top of the stack MUL      # Pop two values from stack and put the multiplication result on top of the stack